phetsims/molecule-polarity/doc/model.md

 the "Three Atoms" screen, because the manipulation of bond angles results in undefinable surfaces.

-When the **e-field** is turned on, the molecule rotates until its molecular dipole is in alignment with the e-field.
+When the **e-field** is turned on, the molecule rotates until its molecular dipole is in alignment (anti-parallel) with the e-field.
 The speed of rotation is linearly proportional to the magnitude of the molecular dipole.
 Animation is disabled while the user is rotating the molecule or changing EN values.